KansasCityWomeninTechnology/LearningResources/glossary.md

 **Don't Repeat Yourself (DRY)** - A principle of software development aimed at reducing repetition.
 That is, don't repeat the same code in multiple locations, that makes code maintenance difficult!

+**Event Handler** - Managing how your web page reacts to "events."
+Events could include being clicked, keys being pressed, mouse moving over or off of an element and much more.

 **Full-Stack** - If someone tells you they are a full-stack developer then that person is saying she has the ability to code user interfaces (front-end), middleware(operating environments and interfaces), and back-end support (like the database or utilities where the underlying code is stored.

 **Graphical User Interface (GUI)** - The area where the user interacts with an application.
 Often point-and-click style interaction that allows a user to make selections without writing code.
 A dialog box with "save", "close" or "cancel" is one of the simplest kinds of GUI's.